Alpha 1-antitrypsin deficiency

 Other Names for this Disease

 - Alpha 1 antitrypsin deficiency

 - Genetics Home Reference (GHR) contains information on Alpha 1-antitrypsin deficiency.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Heart, Lung, and Blood Institute (NHLBI) provides leadership for a national program in diseases of the heart, blood vessels, lung, and blood; blood resources; and sleep disorders.
 Since October 1997, the NHLBI has also had administrative responsibility for the NIH Woman's Health Initiative.
 Click on the link to view information on this topic.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.